UniBreakfast/pacergame-rulebook-with-gpt/README.md

 ### **7. Customization and Flexibility**

-- **Adjustments and Modifications:**
+- **Adding New Activities:**

-  - Players can add new activities or modify existing ones at any time to better suit their evolving goals.
+  - Players can add new activities at any time to align with their evolving goals.

+- **Modifying Existing Activities:**

+  - **No Modifications During Ongoing Quests:**

+    - Players should not modify an activity while there is an ongoing quest associated with it.

+    - This ensures consistency and fairness in quest calculations and CP rewards.

+  - **Post-Quest Modifications:**

+    - Once all quests associated with an activity have concluded, players may modify the activity's parameters, such as difficulty or required amount.

+    - **No Retroactive Changes:**

+      - Modifications made to an activity do not retroactively affect past quests, CP calculations, or rewards.

+      - Past quests remain as they were originally undertaken, preserving the integrity of the game's history.

 - **No Mid-Quest Changes:**